AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/offload-non-regex-redirects-to-fastly-instead-of-nginx-routes.md

 ---
+description: This topic suggests a solution to a typical redirects performance issue you might have when you offload non-regex redirects to Fastly instead of Nginx in Adobe Commerce on cloud infrastructure.
+labels: Magento Commerce Cloud,Nginx,VCL snippets,fastly,how to,offload,performance,redirects,regex,routes,Adobe Commerce,cloud infrastructure
 title: Offload non-regex redirects to Fastly instead of Nginx (routes)
-labels: Magento Commerce Cloud,Nginx,VCL snippets,fastly,how to,offload,performance,redirects,regex,routes,Adobe Commerce,cloud infrastructure
 ---

+# Offload non-regex redirects to Fastly instead of Nginx (routes)

 This topic suggests a solution to a typical redirects performance issue you might have when you offload non-regex redirects to Fastly instead of Nginx in Adobe Commerce on cloud infrastructure.